-Before my son (and then daughter) started playing with the Beaumaris Brass Band I didn't have the slightest idea about the weird and wonderful world of Brass Bands.
+Before my son and daughter started playing with the Youth Bands in Beaumaris, I didn't have the slightest idea about the weird and wonderful world of Brass Bands.

 I wasn't aware of the history and traditions of brass banding but all of a sudden I had to get to grips with this new vocabulary; what is a Flugel Horn, why is there more than one Solo Cornet, who are those people standing behind the band… and where on earth are the trumpets?

 So for those parents and friends who, like me, struggled to understand the new lingo, here is my Idiot's Guide to Banding.

 Firstly Brass Bands are, unsurprisingly, made up of musicians who play brass instruments … well, apart from the percussionists!

 Sat on the left hand side of the band is the Cornet Section.
 Brass Bands don’t have trumpet players; trumpets are found in an orchestra, brass bands have cornet players.
 The cornet section is then split into various "families" but they all play the same Bb instrument ... apart from the Soprano Cornet player who plays an Eb instrument.

 The Principal Cornet is the band's leader.
 He or she gets all the fancy cornet solos and usually sits on the end of the front row and gets to shake hands with the conductor at the end of a concert.

 The Principal Cornet is part of the Solo Cornet section.
 Strangely, for a "Solo" section, there are four of them … and they don't all play solos!
 More often than not, they play the tune.

 The Second and Third Cornets sit in the back row and tend to play the harmony against the front row's melody.
 Also on the back row is the Repiano Cornet who is a sort of 'Jack of All Trades'.
 The Rep sometimes plays with the front row, sometimes with the back row, sometimes with the opposite side of the band and sometimes even gets a little solo.